ListenUS/LuaUI/Documentation.md

 	IntroEnabled = <bool> - Whether or not to show the intro animation.
 	IntroText = <string> - Text to show in the intro animation.
 	IntroIcon = <string> - URL to the image you want to use in the intro animation.
+	ShowIcon = <bool> - URL to the image you want displayed on the window.
 	Icon = <string> - URL to the image you want displayed on the window.
 	CloseCallback = <function> - Function to execute when the window is closed.
 ]]